 We started by hiking from the Needles District Elephant Hill Trail Head, down the Red Lake Trail, nine miles to the Colorado River.
 There is no water at all along the Red Lake Trail.
 Park service regulations do not allow back packers to camp within one mile of the river.
 Who knows why?
 The ranger told us there was nowhere good to camp within three miles of the river.
 So we carried eleven days of food and enough water for a dry camp and went six miles down.
 The Red Lake Trail cuts across across several narrow grassy valleys that are called the Grabens.
 Beautiful but bone dry.
 We camped in the Red Lake Graben and got started early the next morning to meet Tex’s at 10:30 as arranged.

 Once across the river we were now in the Maze District.
 We cached two days of food (animal proof canister), eight liters of water and a bit of stove fuel in the rocks near the trail that goes up to the Doll House.
-We spent the rest of a pretty full day hiking up to the Doll House and then over to Water Canyon.
-We camped at a beautiful spring in Water Canyon.
+We spent the rest of a pretty full day hiking up to the Doll House and beyond.
+We camped at a beautiful spring in a canyon.

 Now we were “in the zone” and well stocked.
-We spent the next day hiking with fanny packs and did a fairly comprehensive recon of upper Water Canyon and several of it’s side canyons.
+We spent the next day hiking with fanny packs and did a fairly comprehensive recon of the upper canyon and several of it’s side canyons.
 5 star hiking.
 We returned to our camp of the night before.

-In the morning we picked up our backpacks and hiked for an hour or so over the low pass to Shot Canyon.
+In the morning we picked up our backpacks and hiked for an hour or so over the low pass to another canyon.
 Beautiful and incredible canyon country.
-We went down Shot a short distance and dropped our packs at another lovely spring/camp site.
+We went down canyon a short distance and dropped our packs at another lovely spring/camp site.
 We spent the rest of the day on another really tremendous day hike.
-Previous experience in the area allowed us to visit a bunch of cool arches and find a new way to get up on the “Jasper Ridge”.
-We were able to loop back into Shot via a different route and end up back at our packs/camp at the end of the day.
+Previous experience in the area allowed us to visit a bunch of cool arches and find a new way to “rim out”.
+We were able to loop back via a different route and end up back at our packs/camp at the end of the day.
 The hiking in this area is complex but indescribably cool.

 The next day was spent hiking down the Petroglyph Fork.
 We checked out several cool side canyons and had lunch at the famous “Harvest Scene” pictograph panel.
 More side canyon exploration, arches and stellar canyon hiking brought us to the confluence with the South Fork.
 This is below another access point called the”Maze Overlook”.
 We turned up the South Fork and camped by some nice water a mile or two up canyon from the overlook.

 We rimmed out at the head of the South Fork late the next morning.
 This put us back on the same 4×4 road, part of the Flint Trail, that heads to Chimney Rock and the Doll House beyond.
-We had one more area to visit so instead of heading NE and back to the Doll House, we followed the road SW towards the “Mother and Child” rock formation.
-We left the road there and ventured out into the “Ernie’s Country” section of the Maze District which includes “The Fins”.
+We had one more area to visit, the “Ernie’s Country” section of the Maze District which includes “The Fins”.

-We hiked to a historic cowboy spring, Lou’s Spring.
-Wow, super nice.
-An afternoon hike without back packs to a cool anasazi ruin and then back to Lou’s for camp.
-In the morning we moved East a few miles and stopped at another historic site, Clell’s Spring.
+We hiked to a historic cowboy spring, Wow, super nice.
+An afternoon hike without back packs to a cool anasazi ruin and then back to the spring for camp.
+In the morning we moved East a few miles and stopped at another historic spring.
 Wow x 2!
 We dropped packs and went on a full day visit to “The Fins”.
 Wow x 5!
 Indescribable.

-After a fine nights camp at Clell’s Spring we continued across Ernie’s Country and back to the Doll House.
+After a fine nights camp we continued across Ernie’s Country and back to the Doll House.

 Our plan was to retrieve our cache, spend the night at Spanish Bottom and get a ride back across the river the next morning with Tex.
 It turned out that we were able to get across the river with a private group so we got a bit of a jump on our hike back up Red Lake Canyon.
 We camped in upper Red Lake and then got back to the van at Elephant Hill in the early afternoon on Day 11.
 Killer Loop x 10!